Shepherd-Gregory/Shepherd-Gregory.github.io/_pages/projects.md

 author_profile: true
 ---

-- **Learning-based informative path planning** (Dec.
-2021 - Now)
+- **Learning-based informative path planning** (Jan.
+2022 - Oct.
+2023)

   Utilize information theory and machine learning techniques to guide the robots to explore unknown and unstructured environments autonomously under the constraints of the real world.
-Our work mainly focuses on introducing more advanced learning techniques to handle the challenge of exploration and exploitation in robotic active sensing, as well as computational efficiency. (*Prepared for IEEE ICRA 2023*)
+Our work mainly focuses on introducing more advanced learning techniques to handle the challenge of exploration and exploitation in robotic active sensing, as well as computational efficiency. (*Accepted by IEEE RA-L 2023, submitted to MSSP & IEEE TCAS-II*)

 - **Information-based robot exploration with pose uncertainty** (Jul.
-2021 - Nov.
+2021 - Dec.
 2021)

   Previous works concerned more about active mapping/exploration with known poses or utilize inaccurate information metrics, resulting in imbalanced exploration.
 We propose a Rao-Blackwellized particle filter-based confidence-rich localization and mapping (RBPF-CRLM) scheme with a new closed-form weighting method.
 We further compute the uncertain CRMI (UCRMI) with the weighted particles by a more accurate approximation.
-The localization accuracy and exploration performance of the proposed methods are shown in the unstructured environments. (*Accepted by IEEE IROS 2022 and submitted to T-Mech*)
+The localization accuracy and exploration performance of the proposed methods are shown in the unstructured environments. (*Accepted by IEEE IROS 2022 and conditionally accepted by IEEE T-ASE*)

 - **Information-theoretic mapping for range sensing robots** (Sept.
 2020 - June 2021)